How many Types of Soil in INDIA ??

 6. Forest Soil :

-• The texture of forest soil varies depending on the mountain environment.
+• Forest soils are found in regions of high rainfall, particularly in hilly and mountainous areas.• The texture of forest soil varies depending on the mountain environment.
 It is typically loamy and silty on valley sides and coarse-grained in the upper slopes.

 • Forest soil is acidic in nature and has a lower humus content, especially in snow-covered areas.